moizd9/Marketing_Analytics/README.md

 # 🛠️ Tools Used

 - Python: For data analysis, optimization, and predictive modeling.
-- Power BI: For data visualization and interactive dashboards.
+- Tableau: For data visualization and interactive dashboards.
 - Excel: For initial data cleaning and revenue projections.